 ``I did not,″ Klaver replied.

-Timothy McVeigh's attorney Stephen Jones did not ask any questions.
+McVeigh attorney Stephen Jones did not ask her any questions.

 The prosecution planned to spend the day calling other witnesses who could convey the sights and sounds of the worst terrorist attack on American soil, showing the jury horrified victims, falling ash, burning cars.

-The second witness, Marine recruiter Michael Norfleet, arrived at the federal building and said he walked right by the parked Ryder rental truck that held the bomb _ about an arm's length away.
+The second witness, Marine recruiter Michael Norfleet, arrived at the federal building and said he walked right by the parked Ryder rental truck _ about an arm’s length away.

 Once he reached the Marines’ sixth-floor office, he greeted two supply sergeants.